add_tailor()

 postprocessors are training on predictions on data.
 When a workflow

-is fitted, the user supplies training data with the data
+is fitted, the user typically supplies training data with the data

 argument.